equinor/hpc-azure-cyclecloud-openpbs/README-OpenPBS-Equinor.md

 # Equinor CycleCloud OpenPBS project

 <!--

+The source of this file is in https://github.com/equinor/hpc-azure-cyclecloud-openpbs/blob/development/README-OpenPBS-Equinor.md

-When changed copy to Subops repo under docs/implementation
+If changed, please copy to Subops repo under docs/implementation

-Assuming that is a sibling repo:
+Assuming that subops is a sibling repo, cut & paste this command:

 cp -v README-OpenPBS-Equinor.md ../subops/docs/implementation/Azure-OpenPBS.md
  -->

-Our [CycleCloud OpenPBS fork] is a for of [Azure/cyclecloud-pbspro](https://github.com/Azure/cyclecloud-pbspro), and is used in addition to our [main Azure CycleCloud repository](https://github.com/equinor/hpc-azure-cyclecloud-openpbs)
+Our [CycleCloud OpenPBS] repository is a fork of [Azure/cyclecloud-pbspro](https://github.com/Azure/cyclecloud-pbspro), and is used in addition to our [main Azure CycleCloud repository](https://github.com/equinor/hpc-azure-cyclecloud-openpbs)

 In CycleCloud we use this OpenPBS component (a.k.a project in CC terms) on top of our main CycleCloud repository in [hpc-azure-cyclecloud](https://github.com/equinor/hpc-azure-cyclecloud) where the *shared-equinor* project is maintained

+We have changed this from being a project in our main [hpc-azure-cyclecloud](https://github.com/equinor/hpc-azure-cyclecloud) into a separate fork to be able to pull updates from Azure master branch a lot easier.
+We can also issue pull requests to Azure developers.

 **NOTE:** Never update the master branch.
 That will prevent us to merge in a safe and convenient way from the upstream Azure repository.
 The default/target branch to use for our fork is the *development* branch